hmunye/safar/README.md

 ## Build

-Build dependencies required by the Xcode project for iOS device and simulator:
+Build the dependencies required by the Xcode project for iOS device and simulator:

 ```bash
 cd Sources/SafarCore